-Note: The Gas Transporters reserve the right to reject the BEO and provide a new EQR if the scope of the service requested or scope of the change differs from that specified in relevant version the EQR for the relevant change order.
+Note: The Gas Transporters reserve the right to reject the BEO and provide a new EQR if the scope of the service requested or scope of the change differs from that specified in relevant version the EQR for the relevant Change Order.

-BER Template
+Business Evaluation Report (BER) Template

-Performance Assurance Framework Services - Business Evaluation Report (BER) for Change Order [ref] [title]
+Performance Assurance Scheme?
+Services - Business Evaluation Report (BER) for Change Order [ref] [title]

 Disclaimer: